omenad/fonts/docs/_pages/usage.md

 ## License

 The fonts are not licensed for self-hosting of webfonts.
 To use these fonts on the web, the only licensed use is from the above stylesheet link.
 This use is free and unlimited at this time.

+# Apps

+Embedding fonts in apps for distribution on iOS, Android, or other mobile operating systems is allowed.
+Simply [download](https://github.com/omenad/fonts/releases/download/2.0.0/omenad-fonts-2.0.0.zip) the fonts and embed them as per development guidelines.

+## License

+All published apps must credit the authors, either in an "About" section within the app, or in the description page in the Apple iTunes Store, Google Play Store, or equivalent.
+For example:

+> Music notation in "Ome Swarlipi" made by Terence Tuhinanshu

+> Music notation in "Ome Bhatkhande" made by Omenad